 This will open the shortcut wizard.
 If you are ok with the name “taskmgr.exe”, then click on Finish.

-– I wish t name it “Task Manager” and will click on Finish”
+I wish to name it “Task Manager” and will click on Finish”

-As you can see below, we have successfull created the Task Manager on the Desktop.
-Here is a related guide: How to enable or disable automatic login on macOS: Fix username greyed out for automatic login, and how to start an application automatically on Mac.
+As you can see below, we have successfully created the Task Manager on the Desktop.
+Here is a related guide: manage automatic login on macOS: Fix username greyed out for automatic login.
+And start an application automatically on Mac.